-Forget the store-bought canned stuff, making REAL homemade dulce de leche from scratch is super easy – All you need is just 2 basic ingredients and one pot!
-Did I mention it tastes absolutely incredible?
+Forget the canned stuff, homemade dulce de leche is super easy to make – All you need is just 2 basic ingredients and one pot!

 Made with really simple inexpensive ingredients, this luscious sauce has a nutty brown colour and deep caramelised toffee flavour that will totally win you over.

 Just as caramel sauce, dulce de leche can be drizzled over pretty much anything you like.

 Think brownies, ice cream, cookies, muffins, cheesecakes, cakes, pie (hello banoffee pie!), and almost any other dessert you can think of.

 Other mouth-watering ways to totally rock your homemade dulce de leche include stirring it into a luxurious Italian hot chocolate, or using it as a dip for apple slices, for a health-ish treat.